-As I live in a country where there is no night life, sometimes I try to make up lost time during traveling and I am looking for not only wild places but those where something happens.
-Not necessarily loud clubs with commercial music and drunken teenagers, as I try to avoid them but it could be nice to find reggae bar somewhere on the beach, hidden street with a spot where you can listen to alternative music or a vibrant place where locals and travellers can meet and enjoy a drink.
+As I live in a country where there is no nightlife, sometimes I try to make up lost time during traveling, and I am looking for not only wild places but those where something happens.
+Not necessarily loud clubs with commercial music and drunken teenagers.
+I try to avoid them, but it could be nice to find a reggae bar somewhere on the beach, a hidden street with a spot where you can listen to alternative music or a vibrant place where locals and travelers can meet and enjoy a drink.

-The most bustling place in Zanzibar.
-Most of the attractions are by the beach.
+The most bustling area in Zanzibar.
+Most of the attractions are on the beach.

-Gerry`s Bar – definitely my favorite spot in Nungwi, run by a lovely expat couple.
-Good music, delicious drinks made by a nice bartender with his head full of dreadlocks, the view on a paradise beach and surprisingly good food, so you can come for dinner as well.
+Gerry’s Bar – definitely my favorite spot in Nungwi, run by a lovely expat couple.
+Good music, delicious drinks made by a friendly bartender with his head full of dreadlocks, the view on a paradise beach, and surprisingly good food, so you can come for dinner as well.

 Cholo`s Disco Bar – run by Italians, one of the most popular places in Nungwi, worth checking out.
 They organize big events on Thursdays and Saturdays.

 Coccobello – another place run by an Italian woman.
 It`s located between Nungwi and Kenwa village.
 They organize large events on weekends, admission approx. 2$.